cryo-sphere/stereo-v5/README.md

 > Stereo is the only music bot you will ever need, the best audio quality, filters and more completely free!
 Big thanks to [this GitHub repo](https://github.com/FrenchDiscord/YliasDiscordBot) for making a slash commands handler for @sapphire/framework

-_note: bot is everything except finished, do **not** download it if you don't know what you are doing, I will announce when it's ready._

 ## Important information

 We expect you to have a basic understanding of JavaScript / TypeScript hosting of things like websites and Discord bots when using one of our repositories.
 Do **not** ask general questions like "How to install NodeJS?" or "How to update .env" in both our Discord server and the issue tracker.